We’re thrilled to welcome Srijan Technologies, a leading global digital engineering firm, to the Material family!

-To learn more about what this means for both Material and Srijan clients, we sat down with Material’s CEO Bill Kanarick based out of the United States, as well as Srijan’s Founder & CEO Rahul Dewan in India for a Q&A on this exciting partnership:
+To learn more about what this means for both Material and Srijan clients, we sat down with Material’s CEO Bill Kanarick based out of Los Angeles, U.S., as well as Srijan’s Founder & CEO Rahul Dewan in New Delhi, India, for a Q&A on this exciting partnership::

 Why is now the right time to partner with a company like Material/Srijan?

 Rahul – Srijan has developed a best-in-class reputation by hiring top talent and choosing to work with partners and customers who value our people-centric culture and contribution to their business.
 Organic growth and diversification have historically been slow for us because we were afraid of losing our edge — of losing the Srijan Way of doing things.
 But Material put these fears completely at ease.
 From a business perspective, a partnership with Material offers an efficient pathway forward while reinforcing our commitment to our values and high standards of excellence.

 Bill – The work we are doing for our clients—shaping experiences and deepening relationships—is increasingly technology dependent.
 Material is unique in that our understanding of human beings and the ways in which we can apply it to solve complex problems is unparalleled.
 Our data and behavioral science capabilities are best advanced by embedding those insights into our clients core operating environments and systems, which you can’t really do effectively without a depth of digital and data engineering.
 Srijan is that missing link.

 How does this acquisition affect the evolution of Srijan/Material’s story?